hawkinsw/DailyPL/syntax-attribute-grammars.md

 ![](./graphics/AssignmentGrammar.png)

 Assume that these productions are part of a larger grammar for a complete, statically typed programming language.
 In the subset of the grammar that we are going to work with, there are three terminals: `A`, `B` and `C`.
 These are variable names available for the programmer in our language.
-As a program in this language is parsed, the compiler builds a mapping between variables and their types and keeps them in something known as the _symbol table._ An entry is added to the symbol table for each new variable declaration the parser encounters.
+As a program in this language is parsed, the compiler builds a mapping between variables and their types and keeps them in something known as the _symbol table_[^symbol].
+An entry is added to the symbol table for each new variable declaration the parser encounters.
 The compiler can "lookup" the type of a variable using its name thanks to the symbol table's _lookup_ function.

+[^symbol]: A symbol table is a concept used regularly in the implementation of compilers.
+If you are interested in compilers, be sure to take the course on compilers (EECE 5138).

 Our hypothetical language contains only two numerical types: `int` and `real`.
 A variable can only be assigned the result of an expression if that expression has the same type as the variable.
 In order to determine the type of an expression, our language adheres to the following rules: